Corippus

-Flavius Cresconius Corippus was a late Berber-Roman epic poet of the 6th century, who flourished under East Roman Emperors Justinian I and Justin II.
-His major works are the epic poem Iohannis and the panegyric In laudem Iustini minoris.
+Flavius Cresconius Corippus (floruit 565) was a Roman African epic poet who flourished under East Roman emperors Justinian I and Justin II.
+His major works are the epic poem Iohannis, a panegyric called "Panegyric of Anastasius", and a poem in praise of the Emperor Justin II, In laudem Iustini minoris.
 Corippus was probably the last important Latin author of Late Antiquity.

 Biography

-He was a native of Africa, and in one of the manuscripts is called grammaticus (teacher).
+Flavius Cresconius Corippus' name is known on a basis of just one document.
+He was a native of Africa, and in one of the medieval manuscripts is called africanus grammaticus.
 He has sometimes been identified, but on insufficient grounds, with Cresconius Africanus, a Catholic bishop (7th century), author of a Concordia Canonum, or collection of the laws of the church.
 Nothing is known of Corippus beyond what is contained in his own poems.
 He appears to have held the office of tribune or notary (scriniarius) under Anastasius, imperial treasurer and chamberlain of Justinian I, at the end of whose reign he left Africa for Constantinople, apparently in consequence of having lost his property during the Vandalic War and the subsequent Moorish revolts.